Jim Larrañaga: 2005–06: The dream season

 The Patriots would enter the tournament as a No. 11 seed in the Washington, D.C.
 Regional, facing 2005 Final Four participant Michigan State.
 They pulled a 75–65 upset, giving Larrañaga and George Mason their first NCAA tournament victory ever.
 Next was a matchup against defending national champion North Carolina.
 Prior to the game, Larrañaga famously told his players: "Their fans think they're supermen.
 Our fans know we're kryptonite."
-The Patriots found themselves in a 16–2 hole, but climbed out of it to win 65–60 and advance to the regional site at the Verizon Center, about 30 minutes away from their campus.
+The Patriots found themselves in a 16–2 hole, but climbed out of it to win 65–60 and advance to the regional site at the Verizon Center, about 30 minutes away from their Fairfax, Virginia campus.

 The Patriots next won a rematch with Wichita State, controlling the game throughout and winning 63–55.
 That put them in the regional final against 2004 champions and regional top seed Connecticut.
 The Patriots trailed by as much as 12 during the first half, and by nine early in the second.
 However, they would storm back to make the game close the rest of the way.
 Larrañaga would motivate his team during timeouts by telling his players that the UConn players didn't know what conference George Mason was in.
 He told them that on this day "CAA" stood for "Connecticut Assassins Association."
-Mason would win 86–84 in overtime, becoming only the fourth team not from a BCS AQ conference to make the Final Four in a quarter-century (after UNLV in 1987 and 1991 and Utah in 1998).
+Mason would win 86–84 in overtime, becoming only the fourth team not from a BCS AQ conference to make the Final Four in a quarter-century (after UNLV in 1987 and 1991, Massachusetts in 1996 and Utah in 1998).
 Their improbable run ended on April 1 in Indianapolis when they lost 73–58 to eventual national champion Florida in the national semifinals.